fluxninja/aperture/docs/content/architecture/architecture.md

 components like [PID](https://en.wikipedia.org/wiki/PID_controller) can be used to further tune the concurrency limits.

-Aperture’s Controller is comparable in capabilities to autopilot in aircraft or adaptive cruise control in some automobiles.
+Aperture Controller is comparable in capabilities to autopilot in aircraft or adaptive cruise control in some automobiles.

 ### Aperture Agents